wp-plugins/updraftplus/readme.txt

 * TWEAK: Tweak Amazon S3 logic so that it can cope with a situation where there is no permission to request its location (but there is permission for all other operations)
 * TWEAK: Workaround for PHP bug #62119 which could cause some files beginning with a non-ASCII character to be dropped
 * TWEAK: Warn the user if they are running on Apache without mod_rewrite and restore a site with permalinks requiring mod_rewrite
+* TWEAK: If Premium user was backing up non-WP tables, then optimize the backup table order

 = 1.9.17 - 2014/07/16 =